saidridaoui/Transopse-Excel-with-ClosedXML/README.md

 # Please run the file Program.cs in order to Transpose The Excel Testdatei.xlsx (the file path exist in ExcelManipulation\file_path\Testdatei.xlsx)

-# The Program.cs is well documented with to let anybody understand the logic behind the Program.
+# The Program.cs is well documented to let anybody understand the logic behind the Program.

 # For using this Program, you need to install tClosedXML package.